davegreen/davegreen.github.io/_posts/2015-10-25-scom-2012-run-an-sql-query-in-a-script-monitor-with-a-run-as-account.md

 [<img class="alignnone size-full wp-image-1590" src="http://tookitaway.co.uk/wp-content/uploads/2015/10/CreateScriptMonitor-6.png" alt="CreateScriptMonitor-6" width="782" height="734" />](http://tookitaway.co.uk/wp-content/uploads/2015/10/CreateScriptMonitor-6.png)

 We can grab the data from the property bag returned by the script and use the details in the health expression by grabbing the property by name as shown.
 Since this is a test monitor and isn't really critical, I'm going to leave the "Configure Health" step as default, and not configure an alert yet, then create the monitor.

 # Export the management pack

 To export the management pack, browse back to the management pack we created at the beginning, right click it and choose to export it.
 This will give you an XML file we can go ahead and edit.

 # Add the run as reference to the monitor

-I've attached the original and the run as versions of the management pack here, showing <em>almost</em> no difference between the two files!
+I've attached the original and the run as versions of the management pack here, showing *almost* no difference between the two files!
 All I've done is bump up the version number and add the "SecureReference" ID from the secure references section to the chosen UnitMonitor.
 It's a little easier this way than adding the secure reference from scratch and makes the whole process a bit quicker.

 [Here's the diff between the two files on GitHub](https://gist.github.com/davegreen/9b4d6da5ef1a883bd5c4/revisions).

 # Re-import the management pack

 To re-import the management pack, import the MP back from disk.
 Make sure you don't change the filename, as this will cause issues with importing, as will any XML validation errors that may have been introduced.

 # Complete the configuration

 Now we've got over all that, we can now apply an override and try out the monitor!

 Navigate back to the Authoring tab and find the monitor you created earlier.
-Right click it, choose "Overrides &gt; Override the monitor &gt; For a specific object of class: SQL Server YYYY DB".
+Right click it, choose "Overrides > Override the monitor > For a specific object of class: SQL Server YYYY DB".
 Choose the database you want this monitor to apply to, then click OK.

 [<img class="alignnone size-full wp-image-1593" src="http://tookitaway.co.uk/wp-content/uploads/2015/10/CreateOverride.png" alt="CreateOverride" width="720" height="739" />](http://tookitaway.co.uk/wp-content/uploads/2015/10/CreateOverride.png)